 Admission to the program is competitive and requires completion of an application, a personal statement of commitment, letters of support and a personal interview.
 Applications are available on-line or through the Department of Family Medicine.
 At this time, a minimum of two scholarships per year is offered.

 Applications are due by January 15 with announcement of winners on or about February 15.
+A second round of applications will be due by May 1st with announcement of winners on or about May 31st.
 Scholarship recipients are formally recognized at the Departmental and Medical School level in the Spring of each academic year.